pathak404/adnet-print/readme.txt

 = Does this theme support any plugins? =

-Adnet Printing includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Adnet Print includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==